 Optimized down to the smallest detail: Cloud Workflows extends Jira Cloud with new conditions, validators and post-functions.
-This allows you to link specific conditions to processes and thus automate your workflows even better.
-Using the templates provided, you can quickly set up your own conditions and validators.
-Tech-savvy admins can also define their own conditions and validators – they are freely extensible.
+This allows you to link specific conditions to processes and automate your workflows even better.
+Using the templates we provide, you can quickly set up your own conditions and validators.
+Tech-savvy admins can also define their own conditions and validators – they can be freely extended.

-Also, improve productivity with our app for Jira Cloud with the included post-functions.
-They relieve you and all other users of manual work.
+You can also, improve productivity with our app for Jira Cloud with the included post-functions.
+They help you and all other users to eliminate any manual work.
 Your result: Efficient time and cost savings through improved automated workflows down to the last detail.

 30-day trial: Load Cloud Workflows now at the Atlassian Marketplace!